MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Additional Theoretical Details

 \subsection{Contrastive Learning}

 Contrastive learning provides a statistical framework for understanding how representations can be shaped by the comparison between the positive and negative pairs.
-The widely used comtrastive objective loss function is the infoNCE loss:
+The widely used contrastive objective loss function is the infoNCE loss:

 where $g(\cdot, \cdot)$ denotes the scoring function, $x$ and $x^+$ are from positive pairs, and $\{x_j^-\}$ are negative samples~\citep{logeswaran2018efficient}.

 The simplified version of the loss function could be defined as~\cite{saunshi2019theoretical}: